Pavin Smith Player Props: Diamondbacks vs. Phillies

 Pavin Smith At The Plate

-- Looking at the 48 games he has played this season, he's went deep in seven of them (14.6%), and in 4% of his trips to the dish.
+- In 14.3% of his games this season, he has hit a long ball, and 3.9% of his trips to the dish.

-- Smith has an RBI in 17 of 48 games this year, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in four contests.
+- Smith has had at least one RBI in 34.7% of his games this season (17 of 49), with more than one RBI seven times (14.3%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.